 Clifford Anderson is an award-winning composer and songwriter who helps media creators tell compelling stories that move, thrill, and inspire.

 His work combines orchestral arrangements, electronic beats and textures, ambient soundscapes, the harmonic language of jazz, and live performance.

-He previously served as Principal Technology Strategist for Berklee College of Music, helping to design and run the world’s premiere online music school from 2002-2015.
+He was a core team member of Berklee Online from 2002-2015, helping to design and run the world’s premiere online music school.